 An Accounting Officer has the primary responsibility of ensuring a procuring entity complies with the provisions of the Act.
-In doing so, one of the obligations vested upon such accounting officer is to ensure that procurements of goods, works and services of a public entity are within approved budget of that entity.
-Section 53 of the Act further provides that:-
+In doing so, one of the obligations vested upon such accounting officer is to ensure that procurements of goods, works and services of a public entity are within

-"(1) All procurement by State organs and public entities are subject to the rules and principles of this Act.

-- (2) An accounting officer shall prepare an annual procurement plan which is realistic in a format set out in the Regulations within the approved budget prior to commencement of each financial year as part of the annual budget preparation process.
+- "(1) All procurement by State organs and public entities are subject to the rules and principles of this Act. - (2) An accounting officer shall prepare an annual procurement plan which is realistic in a format set out in the Regulations within the approved budget prior to commencement of each financial year as part of the annual budget preparation process.

-- (3) .....;

-- (4) .....;

-- (5) A procurement and asset disposal planning shall be based on indicative or approved budgets which shall be integrated with applicable budget processes and in the case of a State Department or County Department, such plans shall be approved by the Cabinet Secretary or the County Executive Committee member responsible for that entity. - (6) .....; - (7) .....; - (8) Accounting officer shall not commence any procurement proceeding until satisfied that sufficient funds to meet the obligations of the resulting contract are reflected in its approved budget estimates. - (9) An accounting officer who knowingly commences any procurement process without ascertaining whether the good, work or service is budgeted for, commits an offence under this Act"
+- (5) A procurement and asset disposal planning shall be based on indicative or approved budgets which shall be integrated with applicable budget processes and in the case of a State Department or County Department, such plans shall be approved by the Cabinet Secretary or the County Executive Committee member responsible for that entity. - (6) .....; (7) .....; - (8) Accounting officer shall not commence any procurement proceeding until satisfied that sufficient funds to meet the obligations of the resulting contract are reflected in its approved budget estimates.

+(9) An accounting officer who knowingly commences any procurement process without ascertaining whether the good, work or service is budgeted for, commits an offence under this Act"

 Having considered the foregoing provisions, the Board notes that prior to commencement of each financial year, an accounting officer ought to prepare an annual procurement plan which is realistic and within the procuring entity's approved budget.
-Furthermore, an accounting officer can only commence any procurement proceeding if satisfied that sufficient funds are available to meet the obligations of the resulting contract and are reflected in the procuring entity's approved budget estimates.
+Furthermore, an accounting officer can only commence procurement proceedings if satisfied that sufficient funds are available to meet the obligations of the resulting contract and are reflected in the procuring entity's approved budget estimates.
 This means that, the 1st Respondent is required by the Act to commence a procurement process only if he is satisfied that sufficient funds are available for the procurement process as reflected in the Procuring Entity's approved budget.

-The professional opinion of the Head of Supply Chain Management dated 5th January 2021 states the budget for the subject tender is Kshs.
-16,000,000.00.
+The initial professional opinion of the Head of Supply Chain Management dated 24th November 2020 states the budget for the subject tender is Kshs.
+14,500,000.00.
 However, the Board was not furnished with any financial documents of the Procuring Entity to ascertain whether indeed the amount of Kshs.
-16,000,000.00 was the approved budget for the subject procurement process.
-Furthermore, the report dated 20th January 2021 that was addressed to the Director General of the Authority only mentions the subject procurement proceedings was terminated due to inadequate budget and without attaching any financial documentation to ascertain the Procuring Entity's approved budget.
-In essence, the Respondents have failed to prove to this Board that termination of the subject procurement process met the threshold of section 63 (1) (b) of the Act having failed to provide real and tangible evidence of the Procuring Entity's approved budget for the subject tender.
+14,500,000.00 was the approved budget for the subject procurement process.
+Furthermore, the report that was addressed to the Director General of the Authority only mentions the subject procurement proceedings was terminated due to inadequate budgetary allocation without specifying the Procuring Entity's approved budget and without attaching any financial documentation to ascertain the Procuring Entity's approved budget.